Subscribe to Blog via Email

 As part of our ongoing series of articles previewing Neverwinter’s next module, I’d like to go over the campaign in this one.
 Just like every module, the Ravenloft campaign loosely guides players through the story, unlocks the new endgame content and offers a fresh set of boons.
 Because the devs used many features of the Chult campaign, veteran players should have no trouble getting used to the structure and progression.
 But for all you newcomers and comebackers, I do go over all aspects once again.
 So let’s get things started!

-The Ravenloft campaign immidiately unlocks after completing the introductory questline.
-It uses the “Weekly Haul” as main progression system that you may know from modules 12 and 13.
+The Ravenloft campaign immediately unlocks after completing the introductory questline that you start at Lord Neverember in the Protector’s Enclave.
+In Barovia players are greeted with a complete set of item level 460 equipment that, while it won’t be terribly helpful to most players, actually is decent enough to get along in the zone and features unique visuals.
+Ravenloft uses the “Weekly Haul” as main progression system that you may know from modules 12 and 13.
 It’s basically a hard cap of how much progression currency you can earn per week.
 Compared to earlier campaigns it comes with the advantage of being able to freely pick when to progress throughout a week.
 You do not absolutely have to log in daily to not lose progress.
 In most cases you only need to spend one day or session to fill your Haul.
 This makes Ravenloft a very casual campaign to complete.

 While this matches what the devs have done in Chult, the progression path is much more linearly.
 It kinda reminds you of the Maze Engine setup.
 You basically just work your way up through a given path.
 Every campaign tasks costs 100 “Omens”, the new progression currency.
 As you progress, some tasks increase the Weekly Haul and unlock new items in the campaign store and weekly quests.
 This makes sure that additional weeklies always cover for the increased Haul so that you do not need to run too many additional quests later on.
 The last task unlocks the new endgame dungeon “Castle Ravenloft” and a corresponding key task (25 Omens).